GDATASoftwareAG/nextcloud-gdata-antivirus/README.md

 ### Smtp4Dev

-When developing locally, SMTP4Dev is launched on port 8081 to simulate sending emails through the app.
+When developing locally, SMTP4Dev is launched on make target `make prod` on port 8081 to simulate sending emails through the app.

 For more information about Smtp4Dev, please refer to the [official README](https://github.com/rnwood/smtp4dev/blob/master/README.md).